Sinus Lifting

 Process of Sinus Lifting Procedures

-Sinus lifting entails raising the sinus membrane and inserting bone graft material beneath it in the sinus cavity.
+Sinus lifting entails raising the sinus membrane and inserting bone graft material beneath it in the cavity.
 Over time, the graft material fuses with the surrounding bone, forming a solid foundation for dental implants.
 After a time of recovery, dental implants can be inserted in the augmented bone, restoring dental function and aesthetics in the posterior maxilla.
 Here is a guide of process,

 Preparation, prior to the treatment, the patient will normally receive a complete examination, including diagnostic imaging such as X-rays or CT scans, to check bone structure and sinus anatomy.
 The dentist or oral surgeon will also go over the treatment plan and answer any questions or concerns the patient may have.